Leon Chwistek: Career and philosophy

-Starting in 1929, Chwistek was a Professor of Logic at the University of Lwów in a position for which Alfred Tarski had also applied.
-His interests in the 1930s were in a general system of philosophy of science, which was published in a book translated in English 1948 as The Limits of Science.
+In 1930, Chwistek was appointed Professor of Logic in the Department of Mathematical nad Natural Sciences at the University of Lwów in a position for which Alfred Tarski had also applied but on Bertrand Russell's recommendation it was offered to Chwistek.
+He visited the famous Scottish Café where he debated with such prominent mathematicians as Stefan Banach, Stanisław Ulam and Stanisław Mazur.
+His interests in the 1930s were in a general system of philosophy of science, which was published in a book in 1935 and translated into English in 1948 as The Limits of Science.